-In the interests of safety it is a Governors’ rule that no jewellery may be worn, except for necessary hair bands and slides which should be in school colours.
+In the interests of safety it is a Governors’ rule that no jewellery may be worn.
 Children are allowed to wear watches but they are responsible for looking after them.
 Please ensure that all alarms or hourly chimes are switched off!
 Parents should contact the Headteacher about medical bracelets.

-If children wish to have their ears pierced, please have this done in the first week of the summer holidays; if children come to school wearing ear rings and they are unable to remove them by themselves, then parents / carers will be contacted to come to school to remove them.
-We do not allow the wearing of ear rings for reasons of safety which is in line with the guidance and recommendations of the Association for Physical Education’s publication “Safe Practice in Physical Education & School Sport”.
+If children wish to have their ears pierced, please have this done in the first week of the summer holidays.
+Children can wear small gold stud for school, if they are able to remove them for PE.
+We do not allow the wearing of ear rings during PE sessions for reasons of safety which is in line with the guidance and recommendations of the Association for Physical Education’s publication “Safe Practice in Physical Education & School Sport”.

 - All Pupils are expected to change into separate P.E clothes.